15+ Engineering Manager Interview Questions & Answers

 7. How would you structure your 1:1s?

 First, I’d set a schedule according to the engineer’s needs.
-Then, we’d create an agenda for a longer period of time that includes both their performance-related KPIs and metrics and their career KPIs.
+We’d then create an agenda for a longer period of time, including their performance-related KPIs and metrics and their career KPIs.
 We’d establish a baseline for performance, as well.
 Each meeting would have a separate agenda.
 First, we’d start by communicating on current projects and challenges to break the ice.
-Then we’d define the highlights, as the engineer sees them.
-After that, we can discuss long term goals in relation to short term performance improvements.
+Then we’d define the highlights as the engineer sees them.
+After that, we can discuss long term goals to short term performance improvements.
 Finally, we’d set a list of to-dos for the next meeting.

 8. What do you look for when hiring new engineers?

 I look for expertise and teamwork.
-Since engineering is a demanding field that requires more heads than one to approach a task, an ideal hire is someone who’s flexible when it comes to working with other experts.
+And since engineering is a demanding field that requires more heads than one to approach a task.
+An ideal hire is someone flexible when it comes to working with other experts.

 9. How do tech leads and engineering managers work together?

-In smaller companies, the engineering manager should be technology leads.
-However, in big companies, tech leads are responsible for the progress and the outcomes of each team.
+In smaller companies, the engineering manager should be the technology leads.
+However, in big companies, tech leads are responsible for each team's progress and outcomes.
 I like to think of them as the spokespeople for each team.
-Tech leads can help engineering managers understand the people and the projects they’re managing better, and offer a unique hands-on insight to improve the system in the future.
+Tech leads can help engineering managers understand the people.
+And the projects they’re managing better.
+And offer a unique hands-on insight to improve the future system.

 10. How would you develop tech leads if there aren’t any on your team?

 I’d develop them by giving every engineering the room to develop their unique strengths.
-I think that, without understanding every individual and what makes them so good at their job, it’s very hard to nurture tech leads from engineers.
-It goes without saying that when I’d notice that someone is showing the potential, I’d speak with upper management about allocating a budget to invest into their education even more.
+I think that, without understanding every individual and what makes them so good at their job, it’s tough to nurture tech leads from engineers.
+It goes without saying that when I notice that someone is showing potential.
+I’d speak with upper management about allocating a budget to invest in their education even more.
 Both on tech and communication.

 11. How do you resolve conflicts within teams?

 If possible, I serve as a mediator between team members who disagree.
-I focus on giving everyone a chance to speak their mind and then help the team reach the right decision together while keeping the company’s best interests in mind.
-If that’s not possible, I talk to engineers one on one to see what the root cause is, and then walk the team through resolving it.
-This approach means that in the long term, they’ll have the necessary abilities to resolve the conflicts themselves and feel better about their roles.
+I focus on giving everyone a chance to speak their minds.
+And then help them reach the right decision while keeping the company’s best interests in mind.
+If that’s not possible, I talk to engineers one-on-one.
+To see what the root cause is and then walk the team through resolving it.
+This approach means that they’ll have the necessary abilities to resolve the conflicts themselves and feel better about their roles in the long term.

 12. How do you manage multiple high-priority projects?

-If my team, or teams, have multiple tasks that are all highly important, I focus on setting a schedule that suits them and dividing the attention between tasks.
-By the time the projects are 75% complete, we can either finish them through 2 sprints or by dividing the engineers according to the projects that still need their attention.
-If that’s not possible, I’d order projects by difficulty and I’d delegate tasks among engineers according to their specialties.
+If my team, or teams, have multiple tasks that are all highly important.
+Then I focus on setting a schedule that suits them.
+And dividing the attention between tasks.
+By the time the projects are 75% complete, we can either finish them through 2 sprints.
+Or by dividing the engineers according to the projects that still need their attention.
+If that’s not possible, I’d order projects by difficulty and delegate tasks among engineers according to their specialties.

 My main focus is on budget and time.
-In my experience, clients who see the minimum viable product are more willing to increase their budget if they have tangible proof of our teams’ expertise and a vision of what their product would look like with a little more funds.
+In my experience, clients who see the minimum viable product are more willing to increase their budget.
+And if they have tangible proof of our teams’ expertise.
+And a vision of what their product would look like with a little more funds.
+Then it's good!

 14. How do you approach tech debt?

-When the possibility of tech debt arises because of the client’s expectations, I clearly communicate the reasons behind it to educate them on what we could do better.
+Well, when the possibility of tech debt arises because of the client’s expectations.
+I clearly communicate the reasons behind it to educate them on what we could do better.
 I understand that clients aren’t as familiar with technology as my team is, so I relay the advantages and the disadvantages of every suggestion.

 15. What is your stance on code ownership?
 Should it be individual?

 Code ownership is mainly why I’m an advocate of teamwork and collaboration.
 A single engineer can’t finish the project, so I believe that there shouldn’t be any individual code ownership.
-However, recognizing individual engineers’ contribution is absolutely necessary, as well as recognizing the team’s achievements.
-This helps everyone feel more satisfied with the project they’ve finished, without the need to explicitly state code owners.
+However, recognizing individual engineers’ contribution is necessary, as well as recognizing the team’s achievements.
+This helps everyone feel more satisfied with the project they’ve finished, without the need to state code owners explicitly.